 Two of my physics professors at Queen's University (Dr. Stewart & Dr. McKee) were the original developers of Positron Emission Tomography (PET) for medical applications.
 They and a number of other Queen's physicists also worked on improving the accuracy of functional magnetic resonance imaging (fMRI) for observing metabolic activity within the human body.

-As a graduate student working in the Dept. of Epidemiology, I was approached by a group of nurses who were attempting to organize a protest against male infant circumcision in Kingston General Hospital.
+As a graduate student working in the Dept. of Epidemiology in 1998, I was approached by a group of nurses who were attempting to organize a protest against male infant circumcision in Kingston General Hospital.
 They said that their observations indicated that babies undergoing the procedure were subjected to significant and inhumane levels of pain that subsequently adversely affected their behaviors.
 They said that they needed some scientific support for their position.
 It was my idea to use fMRI and/or PET scanning to directly observe the effects of circumcision on the infant brain.

 The operator of the MRI machine in the hospital was a friend of mine, and he agreed to allow us to use the machine for research after normal operational hours.
 We also found a nurse who was under intense pressure by her husband to have her newborn son circumcised, and she was willing to have her son to be the subject of the study.
 Her goal was to provide scientific information that would eventually be used to ban male infant circumcision.
 Since no permission of the ethics committee was required to perform any routine male infant circumcision, we did not feel it was necessary to seek any permission to carry out this study.

 We tightly strapped an infant to a traditional plastic "circumstraint" using Velcro restraints.
 We also completely immobilized the infant's head using standard surgical tape.
 The apparatus was then introduced into the MRI chamber.
 The infant's head was in the chamber while the lower part of the infant's body was accessible to the doctor performing the circumcision.
 Since no metal objects could be used because of the high magnetic fields, the doctor used a plastic bell with a sterilized obsidian bade to cut the foreskin.
 No anesthetic was used.